 In addition to this awesome souvenir CD, Dan Fellow has also recently released his digital puzzles CD.
 After getting a copy last month, we can guarantee jigsaw puzzle enthusiasts will be enthralled.
 And there’s no table-top required because you do the jigsaw on your computer.
 How cool is that?

 There are copyright restrictions in place for the commercial use of images.
-Before “borrowing” any of the photos, you should first contact Dan Fellow by phone 0417 776 566.
-Any images, including those with credit given to Dan on the Think Tasmania website, are for sale.
-You can either contact Think Tasmania or Dan himself for more information.
+Before using any of the photos, you should first contact Dan Fellow.
+Any images (including those with credit given to Dan via Think Tasmania online) are for sale.